puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `manage_group`

 Boolean.
-Specifies whether this instance should manage the group specififed by the `group` parameter.
+Specifies whether this instance should manage the group specified by the `group` parameter.

 Defaults to `false`.